-- (b) what incidents or events at the major hazard facility should be notified to the emergency service organisations. - (4) The operator must have regard to any other recommendation or advice given by a person consulted under subregulation (2). - (5) The operator must: - (a) keep a copy of the plan at the major hazard facility; and - (b) give a copy of the plan to: - (i) the emergency service organisations consulted under subregulation (2); and - (ii) any other relevant emergency service organisations.
+- emergency service organisations will participate in the testing; and - (b) what incidents or events at the major hazard facility should be notified to the emergency service organisations. - (4) The operator must have regard to any other recommendation or advice given by a person consulted under subregulation (2). - (5) The operator must: - (a) keep a copy of the plan at the major hazard facility; and - (b) give a copy of the plan to: - (i) the emergency service organisations consulted under subregulation (2); and - (ii) any other relevant emergency service organisations.